NEONScience/NEON-stream-discharge/shinyApp/neonStageQPlot/README.md

 **Quality Flag Viewer**

 Functionality for toggling between Final Review quality flags, Science Review quality flags before or after clicking the submit button.

-The final quality flags is assigned via an algorithm in the processing code The science review QF is assigned by an HQ scientist when data anomalies are found
+-   Discharge final quality flag indicating whether a data product has passed or failed an overall assessment of its quality; detailed in ATBD.

+-   Discharge final quality flag indicating whether a data product has failed a science review of its quality detailed in NEON.DOC.001113.

 ## App Outpus